k47ma/marmostats-chrome/README.md

 ### How to Update This Tool when the Repository Updates?

+You don't need to worry about updates if you install the extension from Chrome Web Store.

-Similar to the previous part, since this tool is not packed and published, you will need to do some *manual update*.
+If you installed it as an unpacked package, you will need to do some *manual update*:

 - Run `git pull` on your local machine to update the local copy of this repository
 - Open [extensions page](chrome://extensions/) in Chrome (three vertical dots at top right > More tools > Extensions)